Types of Roles Required to Build World Class AI and RPA Teams

 We see a great opportunity for BI Developers who are able to up-skill their strong data analyzing skills using ML and AI.
 BI Developers, Data Scientists and Machine Learning Engineers are at the core of solving some of the fundamental prediction and forecasting problems for businesses.

 Project Managers, Executives & Managers

-We believe that Project and Program Managers and Executive suite folks should take strategy courses in Artificial Intelligence, Machine Learning and Robotic Process Automation.
-Only by taking the time to understand these Technologies and their implications on Business, they can be ready for the hyper completive Business environment which is rapidly evolving in front of us.
+We believe that Project and Program Managers and Executive Suite folks should take strategy courses in Artificial Intelligence, Machine Learning and Robotic Process Automation.
+Only by taking the time to understand these technologies and their implications on business can they be ready for the hyper completive business environment which is rapidly evolving in front of us.
 The 4th industrial revolution is here.

-We hope this article was useful for you to understand the landscape of skill sets required for AI Technologies.
-There are many more roles that exist within the realm of AI which are beyond just the Technical and Business roles identified above (For e.g. the role of freelance AI trainers who are available on sites like Amazon Mechnicalturk and Crowdflower.
+We hope this article was useful for you to understand the landscape of skill sets required for AI technologies.
+There are many more roles that exist within the realm of AI which are beyond just the technical and business roles identified above.
+For e.g. the role of freelance AI trainers who are available on sites like Amazon Mechnicalturk and Crowdflower.